neurospin-projects/2021_jchavas_lguillon_deepcingulate/README.rst

 Training the models
 -------------------
-We follow the README for each model:
+To train and evaluate each model, we follow the corresponding README:
     * `README of beta-VAE model <betaVAE/readme.md>`_
     * `README of SimCLR model <SimCLR/README.rst>`_